The Dangers of ADA Non-Compliance and Fines

-In 1990, the United States passed a comprehensive civil rights law that was enacted to protect individuals with disabilities from discrimination called The Americans With Disabilities Act (ADA).
-The ADA is the reason we have things like disabled parking requirements, service counter height requirements, and wheelchair ramp mandates in building codes.
+In 1990, the United States passed a comprehensive civil rights law to protect individuals with disabilities from discrimination called The Americans With Disabilities Act (ADA).
+The ADA is why we have disabled parking requirements, service counter height requirements, and wheelchair ramp mandates in building codes.
 This act came one year before the first web page went live on August 6, 1991.
-Since this time, the Department of Justice (DOJ) has been tasked to keep up with the ever-evolving world wide web, updating ADA compliance constantly.
+Since then, the Department of Justice (DOJ) has been tasked to keep up with the ever-evolving worldwide web, constantly updating ADA compliance.

 ADA Compliance + Websites

 So, what happens when a business fails to meet the changing rules and regulations?
 Let’s check out what’s happening in one New York industry: art galleries.
 In 2018, over 75 galleries were sued for not maintaining ADA-compliant websites.
 This trend is only growing.
 In the U.S., the number of federal website accessibility lawsuits reached 2.2K in 2018.
 That works out to a 177% increase from 2017.
 This tremendous increase in compliance cases is in large part a result of vague descriptions of the ADA.
 However, regardless of why a website is not compliant, the penalties can be steep.

 Organizations and businesses can be fined up to $75,000 for a single ADA violation, raising that fine to $150,000 for additional violations.
 This is a pretty large bill for most businesses and can have devastating effects.